 Advanced configuration of Chat in the Web Widget

-You can add Zendesk Chat functions to the Web Widget so that visitors to your website can chat with agents, and send and receive files that might help with their problem.
+If you are using the Web Widget integrated Chat experience, you can offer Zendesk Chat functions in the Web Widget so that visitors to your website can chat with agents, and send and receive files that might help with their problem.
 Agents can also send proactive messages to visitors, to see if they want or need any help.

 For more information, see the developer documentation for the chat object.